InitWare/CGrpFS/README.md

 There are several ways in which CGrpFS could be improved.

-Path lookup is an ugly mess and ought to be done more cleanly.

 The mini-ProcFS is immutable by users and stateless, only providing information maintained by the actual CGroups tree; it could therefore be implemented without backing nodes to save some memory use.